AbdyyEee/PylibMS/README.md

 # PylibMS
 Python library built in Python 3.10+ or the libMessageStudio (LMS) proprietary file formats from Nintendo.
+Supports the following:

+* Full reading and writing of MSBT files.
+* * Full reading of MSBP files.
-Supports MSBT, MSBP, and MSBF.
+* Supports encoded/decoded attributes and encoding/decoded tags.
+* Additonal tag manipulation.

 Games that work with the library, including but not limited to:
 * Tomodachi Life
 * Nintendo Badge Arcade
 * The Legend of Zelda: A Link Between Worlds